Diyar Al Muharraq

 Diyar Al Muharraq (ديار المحرق) is a complex of seven artificial islands in the archipelago of Bahrain, located 10.5 km northeast of the capital, Manama, on Bahrain Island.

 History

-It is named after Muharraq Island, which is located near it.
+It is named after the nearby Muharraq Island.
 In December 2015 Dragon City Mall, a Chinese-themed shopping center operated by Chinamex, was completed on the islands.
 In January 2016, the development of the luxury-themed Marassi Residences within the islands' Marassi Al Bahrain complex was announced, with completion planned in 2018.

 Demography

-Diyar Al Maharraq covers seven artificial islands that are designed to be a self-contained city with commercial and residential facilities.
+Diyar Al Muharraq covers seven artificial islands that are designed to be a self-contained city with commercial and residential facilities.
 The islands began to be inhabited in 2015.
 The current population number is unknown.

 Administration

-The islands belong to the Muharraq Governorate.
+Diyar Al Muharraq is a modern integrated city located on the northern tip of Muharraq Island in Bahrain.
+The city is a master-planned development and is designed to be a self-contained community, offering a range of residential, commercial, and leisure facilities.
+The city is built on reclaimed land and is divided into several zones, each with its own unique character and offerings.
+The residential areas of the city feature a mix of apartments, villas, and townhouses, catering to a range of budgets and preferences.
+The city also contains schools, healthcare facilities, and community centers.
+There are also a range of retail and dining options, including a large shopping mall, several supermarkets, and a variety of cafes and restaurants.
+The city also has a number of parks and green spaces, as well as a beachfront area with a marina and a range of water-based activities.

 Transportation

 The islands have a causeway connecting them to Muharraq Island, the main island can be reached by public transport via buses and also have a large marina.